icgc/icgc-get/README.md

 # icgc-download-client
 Universal download client for ICGC data residing in various environments.

+## Installing the python script:

+The python script can be installed by simply navigating to the icgc-download-client directory and running the command "python setup.py install"

 ## Using the python script:

 The required arguments for the python script are the repository that is being targeted for download.